tjdft/pug/README.md

 ### API Keys

-Note that is necessary an API KEY for each service (`.env` file).
+Note that is necessary an API KEY for each service.
 So, only projects binded to that user (who own the API KEY) will be displayed on dashboards.

 It is highly recommend to use API KEYS with readonly permissions.

 It is highly recommend **do not commit** the `.env` file into your repository.
-In order to keep API KEYS in safe, you should provide them as environment variables (Ex: Gitlab CI) before building.
+In order to keep API KEYS in safe, you should provide them as environment variables at building time or at runtime (Ex: `OPENSHIT_TOKEN=123 yarn start`).

 ### Proxy